 - Make sure you create a high-res but low size pdf (max 10MB, it shows your skills with Adobe/InDesign)

 - Title page

-- Photo(s) that give an impression about you and how you work (so keep them professional).
+- A photo that gives an impression about you and how you work (so keep them professional)

-- Projects and previous internships (company info and indication of your role/work)
+- Projects and previous internships (add company info and an indication of your role/work)